South Region Bracket Odds, Predictions And History

 How the South Region Bracket is selected

 The NCAA Div.
-1 men’s basketball “Selection Committee” meets on Selection Sunday each year to determine the March Madness field, choose each team’s seed and which region each team will be playing in.
-Southwestern Athletic Conference Commissioner Charles McClelland is the current chairman of the Div.
-1 men’s basketball committee.
+1 men's basketball "Selection Committee" meets on Selection Sunday each year to determine the March Madness field, choose each team's seed and which region each team will be playing in.
+UNC Director of Athletics Bubba Cunningham is the current chairman of the Div.
+I men’s basketball committee.
 Thirty-two teams receive automatic bids by virtue of winning their respective conference tournament.
 The committee chooses the teams who receive “at-large” bids.

 At-large selection and seeding is based on: